Tristramg/inouifi/readme.md

 ## Disclaimer

-I was coded on one trip and hasn’t be really tested in the wild.
+It was coded on one trip and hasn’t be really tested in the wild.
 Feedback welcome!